lukkelele/LkEngine/README.md

 ## About

-When I began my first engine **LukkelEngine** I had lots to learn about graphics and engines (still do), and because of this, lots of focus was aimed towards things such as 3D objects and rigid bodies.<br>
+When I began my first engine **LukkelEngine** I had lots to learn about graphics and engines (I still do), and because of this, lots of focus was aimed towards things such as 3D objects and rigid bodies.<br>
 This caused some flaws in the base design that I wasn't too happy with.<br>
 <br>